Hike at a Glance

 Interpretive panels are thoughtfully positioned along the walk, providing visitors with valuable information.
 These panels delve into the geological history of the gorge, explaining how to "read" the rock formations and structures.
 They also highlight the diverse plant and animal life found within the gorge, touching upon the challenges posed by feral animals and ongoing efforts to restore the natural ecosystem.

-If you visit during wildflower season (July to October), prepare to be mesmerized by a vibrant display of native blooms.
+If you visit during wildflower season (July to October), prepare to be mesmerised by a vibrant display of native blooms.
 The region boasts unique species like the Kalbarri Spider Orchid, alongside more common wildflowers such as Flame Grevillea, starflowers, smoke bush, orchids, and flowering wattles.

 The Hawks Head Walk caters to individuals of all abilities.
 The path features a flat, even, and hardened surface with no steps or steep sections, making it easily navigable for unassisted wheelchair users and prams.
 Clear directional signage guides you along the way, and no prior bushwalking experience is required.